Rufus For Real

 Is this blue cheese wedge salad recipe gluten-free?

-Yes — this wedge salad is naturally 100% gluten-free.
-Just be sure to check your bacon and blue cheese labels.
+Yes — the salad is naturally gluten-free as written.
+Just check packaged bacon and blue cheese if needed.

 What’s the best blue cheese for wedge salad?